terben/Python_for_Physicists_Heidelberg_2019/README.md

 ## Computer / Laptop setup
 Each student will work actively with an own computer.
 As far as I know, the Heidelberg computer pool offers enough computers for all of you.
-You alsp can bring your own laptop and work with it if you prefer.
+You also can bring your own laptop and work with it.
 Necessary setup procedures for own computers are described [here](https://github.com/terben/Python_for_Physicists_Heidelberg_2019/tree/master/computer_setup).
 If you bring your own laptop, please make sure that you have a working *Python*-setup **before** coming to the first class!